Today's Articles

 Barber-Scotia Seminary

-*On this date in 1870, Barber-Scotia Seminary was chartered by the State of North Carolina.
-This was a learning institution for black girls.
+*On this date in 1870, the State of North Carolina chartered Barber-Scotia Seminary, a learning institution for black girls.

 Barber-Scotia modeled itself after Mount Holyoke Female Seminary in South Hadley, Massachusetts, with its reputation for independence, permanency, and intellectual firmness.
 The seminary subscribed totally to the head-hand-heart approach to educating young black people.
-Barber-Scotia fostered logical thinking and acquiring useful information, notably through drills for mental development.
+Barber-Scotia fostered logical thinking and the acquisition of valuable information, notably through drills for mental development.

 Scotia offered two curricula: a four-year grammar program in English, arithmetic, algebra, geography, science, history, and literature and a three-year standard and scientific program that included geometry, astronomy, physics, chemistry, history, Latin, and rhetoric.